-Keystone Bank revamps branches - Nigeria Today
+Keystone Bank Revamps Branches - Nigeria Today

+The new investors had pledge to reposition the bank on a growth path with immediate effect.

-Our checks with some of the bank’s customers across the country revealed that a large spectrum of the customers see this as a welcome development laying credence to the earlier statement from the bank that the new management of the bank will bring about a transformation which will not only be felt by the staff and customers of the bank through the quality of services, but one that also will be tangible.
+A good number of the Bank’s customers who spoke with our reporter see this as a welcome development laying credence to the earlier statement from the Bank that the new management of the bank will bring about a transformation which it said will not only be felt by the staff and customers of the bank through the quality of services, but one that also will be tangible.

 A lot of the branches have come alive with a new look and the staff now carry out their duties with a lot of confidence.